Go to search feature Go to content

 Carbon Exposure Index – The Brown

-*The Carbon Exposure Index methodology has been modified during 2023.
-The reporting currency has been changed from SEK to EUR to better capture the currency mix of the credit exposure.
-In addition, the power transmission sector has been excluded from the scope to reflect the limited ability of grid owners to directly influence the fossil content in national electricity mixes.
+The Carbon Exposure Index methodology was modified during 2023.
+The reporting currency was changed from SEK to EUR to better capture the currency mix of the credit exposure.
+In addition, the power transmission sector was excluded from the scope to reflect the limited ability of grid owners to directly influence the fossil content in national electricity mixes.
 All historic numbers have been restated for the changes in the methodology.

-The Carbon Exposure index corridor has been adjusted during 2023.
+In addition, the Carbon Exposure index corridor was adjusted.
 The upper limit of the corridor in 2025 has been lowered to the average of the IEA and NGFS benchmark scenarios and the benchmark scenarios have been updated with the latest 1.5C aligned assumptions.

 Sustainability Activity Index – The Green